Panels

 ]

-return ui.List(items=items)Declared vs undeclared kwargs are dispatched identically (Q5 โ verified-stable, candidate a).
-The web-kernel's the web-kernel direct-call dispatch activity spreads all incoming params as **params to __panel__* handlers.
+return ui.List(items=items)Declared vs undeclared kwargs are dispatched identically.
+All incoming params are spread as **params into your __panel__* handler.
 There is no routing split based on whether a kwarg matches a declared parameter name in your handler.
-The developer-observed "declared params take one path, undeclared another" was a batch-discovery cache symptom (Q2): at discovery time params: {} is sent; at action time the accumulated the accumulated panel params context is merged in.
-The web-kernel never inspects param names against your handler signature before dispatching.
+(At discovery time params: {} is sent; at action time the accumulated panel params are merged in — which is why a panel can appear to behave differently on first load versus after interaction.)
+Param names are never inspected against your handler signature before dispatch.

 2. ActionResult.refresh_panels=[...]